Hurtak/hello/README.md

 ## TODO

+- release on chrome store

+## Later TODOS

 - cors proxy
   - on now
   - on heroku?
-- revisit texts
 - changelog
-- release on chrome store

-## Later TODOS

 - fonts
   - precise cap-height boundaries for fonts
   - add line-heights so there is proper spacing between fonts